RePRGM/Nimperiments/EvilLsassTwin/README.md

 Simplicity.
 A simple call to `SystemFunction032` is all it takes to implement.
 Nothing else to code.
 Entropy isn't sky-high.
 And it's good enough.

 ## Why code changes instead of command-line parameters?
 First, I don't like Nim's command-line parsing options.
 Second, if you can't make those simple changes to the code, you probably shouldn't be using this.
 Third, no command-line parameters means no need for command-line spoofing.
+Fourth, every code modification, no matter how big or small also changes the file hash.
+Not a huge "win", but I'll take it.

 ## Why Nim?
 I wrote an entire blog post about this.
 See: [Why Nim? - RePRGM](https://reprgm.github.io/2023/02/13/why-nim/)